Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 ## Abstract ## {#Abstract}

-   This document presents a Live Media Ingest Protocol specification.
+   This document presents the DASH-IF Live Media Ingest Protocol Specification.
 Two protocol interfaces are defined.
-The first, CMAF ingest, is based on fragmented MPEG-4 as defined by the common media application track format (CMAF).
-The second interface is based on push based MPEG DASH and HLS and may also use the common application track format (CMAF).
+The first, interface 1, CMAF ingest, is based on fragmented MPEG-4 as defined by the common media application track format (CMAF).
+The second interface is based on MPEG DASH and HLS.
-   Both Interfaces use the HTTP POST Method for transmission.
+   Both Interfaces use the HTTP POST Method to transmit media objects from the ingest source to the receiving entity.
-   Examples of live streaming workflows using these protocol interfaces are included.
-The protocol also supports carriage of timed metadata and timed text.
+   Examples of live streaming workflows using these protocol interfaces are also presented.
+The protocol interfaces also support carriage of timed metadata and timed text.
+Guidelines for redundancy and failover are also included.

 ## Copyright Notice and Disclaimer ## {#CopyRights}